47degrees/sbt-microsites/microsite/docs/docs/settings.md

 micrositePluginsDirectory := (resourceDirectory in Compile).value / "site" / "plugins"
 ```

+- `micrositeHomeButtonTarget`: Where the large "call-to-action button" on your home page should take users.
+By default is set to `repo` for your project repository.
+Can be set to `docs` to take users to the project documentation page, if configured.

 - `micrositeSearchEnabled`: Whether or not the search bar functionality is enabled for your microsite.
 Enabled by default.
 To disable, set to `false`.

 - `micrositeTheme`: You can choose two different themes to generate your microsite.
 By default it will display the `light` theme but you have the option of choosing the classic `pattern` theme.